 Qi: The Universal Standard

 Qi is the most common wireless charging standard, supported by nearly all wirelessly-chargeable smartphones, earbuds, and other accessories.
-It’s truly universal, ensuring broad compatibility across brands.
+It ensures broad compatibility across brands.
 Qi chargers typically deliver power at various wattages, from slower 5W options to faster 10W and 15W models.
 However, the actual charging speed your device receives depends on what your device can handle.
 For instance, many iPhones prior to MagSafe will only charge at up to 7.5W on a standard Qi pad, even if the charger is rated for 15W.

 MagSafe: Apple’s Magnetic Marvel